 The Baldy Center sponsors several conferences and workshops each academic year on topics related to law, legal institutions, and social policy.
 Our conferences typically have thirty to fifty attendees, and include formal presentations by distinguished speakers.
 The Baldy Center workshops tend to be small, narrowly focused events aimed at intensive discussion.

 The Baldy Center supports conferences and workshops to advance the interdisciplinary study of law, legal institutions, and social policy in the UB community.
 The Baldy Center conferences and workshops should contribute to faculty research, provide faculty members and graduate students with opportunities to discuss their work with outside scholars, and help to develop new areas of scholarly interest and new networks of scholarly activity.
-They should bring to University at Buffalo outstanding scholars from around the world who are engaged in innovative work, enhancing the quality of UB scholarship and visibility of The Baldy Center.
+The events should bring to University at Buffalo outstanding scholars from around the world who are engaged in innovative work, enhancing the quality of UB scholarship and visibility of The Baldy Center.
+Grants are available to full-time UB faculty members from any department, college, or school.

 Applicants must be full-time faculty members (non-adjunct) or emeritus faculty of the University at Buffalo.
 Collaboration with faculty at other universities and research centers is encouraged.
 Applicants must have the capacity to co-administer the proposed event.
 The Baldy Center will provide advice to the organizers and will share responsibility for event logistical arrangements with the organizers.